 Litigation - Western Ethanol Company - On January 9, 2009, Western Ethanol Company, LLC ("Western Ethanol") filed a complaint in the Superior Court of the State of California (the "Superior Court") naming Kinergy as defendant.
 In the complaint, Western Ethanol alleges that Kinergy breached an alleged agreement to buy and accept delivery of a fixed amount of ethanol.
 On January 12, 2009, Western Ethanol filed an application for issuance of right to attach order and order for issuance of writ of attachment.
-On February 10, 2009, the Superior Court granted the right to attach order and order for issuance of writ of attachment against Kinergy in the amount of approximately \$3.7 million.
+On February 10, 2009, the Superior Court granted the right to attach order and order for issuance of writ of attachment against Kinergy in the amount of approximately \$3,700,000.
 On February 11, 2009, Kinergy filed an answer to the complaint.
-On May 14, 2009, Kinergy entered into an Agreement with Western Ethanol under which Western Ethanol agreed to terminate all notices, writs of attachment issued to the Sheriff of any county other than Contra Costa County, and all notices of levy, liens, and similar claims or actions except as to a levy against a specified Kinergy receivable in the amount of \$1.35 million.
-Kinergy agreed to have the \$1.35 million receivable paid over to the Contra Costa County Sheriff in compliance with and in satisfaction of the levy on the receivable to be held pending final outcome of the litigation.
+On May 14, 2009, Kinergy entered into an Agreement with Western Ethanol under which Western Ethanol agreed to terminate all notices, writs of attachment issued to the Sheriff of any county other than Contra Costa County, and all notices of levy, liens, and similar claims or actions except as to a levy against a specified Kinergy receivable in the amount of \$1,350,000.
+Kinergy agreed to have the \$1,350,000 receivable paid over to the Contra Costa County Sheriff in compliance with and in satisfaction of the levy on the receivable to be held pending final outcome of the litigation.
+The Company has recorded this receivable in other current assets on its consolidated balance sheet.
 The Agreement does not otherwise alter the parties' respective positions on the merits of the case and Kinergy intends to continue to vigorously defend against Western Ethanol's claims.